MeighenBergerS/fennel/README.md

 https://www.institut3b.physik.rwth-aachen.de/global/show_document.asp?id=aaaaaaaaaapwhjz

-Please cite our work .... when using this package.
+Please cite this page and their work when using this package.

 ## Documentation <a name="documentation"></a>